docutils/docutils/docutils/docs/ref/doctree.rst

   .. _namespace:

-  Almost all elements in a document share a common *namespace* for reference names, comparison ignores case.
+  Almost all elements in a document share a common *namespace* for reference names and match them ignoring case.
   Only `\<substitution_definition>`_ and `\<substitution_reference>`_
   elements use a distinct namespace with `case-sensitive but forgiving`_ matching of reference names.